Emperor-Ovaltine/gideon/documentation.md

 *   `/setmemory <limit>`: (Admin) Sets the maximum number of messages to remember per channel/thread for conversation history.
 Older messages beyond this limit are pruned.
 *   `/setwindow <hours>`: (Admin) Sets the time window (in hours) for remembering messages.
 Messages older than this time window are pruned, regardless of the message limit.

-### Diagnostic Commands

-*   `/ping`: Checks the bot's latency to the Discord API and provides the response time.

 ### Troubleshooting Common Issues

 *   **Bot is offline:**